Bbnesheim/comma/PRD.md

 ### 6.2 Mobile Homepage

-1. **Header**
+1. **Hero + Navigation Stage (with Ticker)**
-   - Compact bar with logo left and hamburger right.
+   - The hero acts as the top of the page, with minimal nav folded into it:
-   - Hamburger opens full-screen drawer with nav links and social/playlist.
+     - Compact overlay row with logo and small menu icon that opens the full-screen/drawer overlay menu.

-2. **Hero + Ticker**
+     - Centred headline and short copy.
-   - Full-width hero on `#121212` with centred headline, short copy, and a primary full-width CTA.
+     - Primary CTA as a full-width button.
      - Narrow ticker bar below, scrolling marquee text horizontally.

 3. **Featured Artists**
    - Horizontal scroll of tall cards (1.2–1.5 cards visible), each with image, name, short descriptor.